Claudiu-Ionel/Body-Sculpting/README.md

 ### Website owner business goals

 The main reason to create this website/app is to give users their own personal training space where they can look up information about training routines and use it according to their personal needs.
-The website owner will present at the end an offer with available prices in order to sustain and maintain the app. (this is not necessary to use the website/app and it is not forced upon the users.)
+The website owner will present at the end an offer with available prices in order to sustain and maintain the app. (this is not necessary to use the website/app and it is not forced upon the users.
+Also this has not been implemented yet.)

 ## User Goals